This blog is dedicated to David Bowie on his birthday, today, January 8.

 It was the first time a digital car hit the asphalt for real.

 Yamamoto’s name subsequently reverberated throughout the automotive design world.
 And this designer was just getting started.

 David Bowie and Takumi Yamamoto

 All through his schooling and professional career, which included seven years designing for PSA Peugeot in their state-of-the-art Advanced Design Studio, Takumi kept David Bowie with him.
 The British singer’s baritone voice calmed him when the pressure was on and inspired him when he sat down at the drawing board.

 Yamamoto loved so much about the eclectic singer.
-One day, a flash of inspiration fused two disparate talents together into one game-changing project: The db Project: A collaboration between two disparate artists.
+One day, a flash of inspiration fused two disparate talents together into one game-changing project: The db Project: A collaboration between artists.

 “I wanted to mix my talent and his image.” -Takumi Yamamoto